 When creating evaluations at the request of a funder, it can be easy to forget that there is also the opportunity to customise surveys using additional questions.
 You can maximise your use of the Impact & Insight Toolkit by adding your own questions, enabling you to generate further insight to support your organisation’s development.
-Culture Counts has developed a couple of new inbuilt questions for you to choose from… In the ‘Design’ tab of a survey, is the Question Bank.
-In here you will find the content type: ‘Experience’.
-Two questions are available here:
+Culture Counts contains a Question Bank in the ‘Design’ tab of a survey.
+In here is the category titled ‘Experience’, which contains two questions:

 NPS is a globally recognised metric for measuring the likelihood of customers recommending an event, organisation or product.
 Adding an NPS question to your surveys can help you to determine the extent to which your customers’ experiences will impact the growth and development of your customer base.
 It is based on the concept that, in relation to your offering, respondents are one of the below: